 - Make sure the juice is chilled for a refreshing drink.

-- Sparkling white Champagne OR Sparkling white wine
+- Sparkling dry Champagne or a dry sparkling white wine

 Making a Mimosa

-If you have an over spill like this try pouring in the bubbly FIRST.
+If you have an over spill try pouring in the bubbly first.
 Slant the glass a bit to help the champagne slide down the sides without creating bubbles.
-NOW pour in the juice nice and gentle.
+Next, pour in the juice nice and gentle.
+Finish with garnishes if you choose.

 - Pour the champagne slowly and carefully into your glass.